 Do you want to find out if there are savings accounts for businesses?
-Do you want to know how to access savings accounts for Businesses?
-Are you interested in finding out types of savings accounts for businesses that can be opened?
+Do you want to know how to access savings accounts for businesses?
+Are you interested in finding out the types of savings accounts for businesses that you can open?
 The answer to your query is yes, there are savings accounts for businesses.

 Savings Accounts for Businesses: What are Your Options?

 There are some which provide good interest rate for businesses through businesses investments.
-Savings accounts for businesses are quite difficult to assess due to the fact that they are not linked with checkbooks and credit cards and this also make a withdrawal from the account harder.
-Part of the application process for savings accounts for businesses is setting up a linked transaction account which might not necessarily be from the same bank.
-Savings accounts for businesses can also serve a purpose for emergency fund especially when cash flow is slow thereby avoid using high-interest credit cards.
+Savings accounts for businesses are quite difficult to assess because they are not linked with checkbooks and credit cards, and this also makes a withdrawal from the account harder.
+Part of the application process for savings accounts for businesses is setting up a linked transaction account that might not necessarily be from the same bank.
+Savings accounts for businesses can also serve a purpose for emergency funds, especially when cash flow is slow, thereby avoid using high-interest credit cards.
 Savings accounts for businesses are of various types, of which each has its own advantages it offers.
-Examples of savings accounts for businesses include; Capital one spark business savings account, Bank of internet a.k.a.
+Examples of savings accounts for businesses include; Capital one spark business savings account, Bank of internet, a.k.a.
 Axos bank, Community Bank of Pleasant Hill, Goldwater bank, First internet bank, Live oak bank.

 Benefits of Savings Accounts for Businesses

-These type of accounts provide the business with return by saving and managing the business’ liquid assets in order to accrue interest.
+These accounts provide the business with a return by saving and managing the business’ liquid assets to accrue interest.
 It is comparatively difficult to access savings accounts for businesses as they are not linked with checkbooks and debit cards.
 It is harder to withdraw from an account when the business savings account is online.
 Setting up a linked transaction account, not necessarily from the same bank, is usually part of the application.
-While the transfers are instant from the same bank, it may take up to three days for transferring between different banks.
-They are a good way to diversify business investments in a way that is safe and easy to manage cash investment or higher yield options such as term deposits or shares.
+While the transfers are instant from the same bank, it may take up to three days to transfer between different banks.
+They are a good way to diversify business investments safely and easily manage cash investment or higher yield options such as term deposits or shares.
 Savings accounts for businesses can also be used as an emergency fund to avoid using high-interest credit cards when cash flow is slow.
-It might also require keeping a minimum balance in the account, paying monthly fees, or agreeing to other terms as dictated by the bank.
+It might also require keeping a minimum balance in the account, paying monthly fees, or agreeing to other terms dictated by the bank.
 Savings accounts for businesses are fruitful only if the purpose is to maximize interest without giving up the ability to take out money when it is needed.

 Types of Business Savings Accounts

 Based on the study conducted, there is no standard categorization of types of Savings Accounts for Businesses.
 High Yield Business Savings Accounts is itself a type of savings account meant for businesses.
-However, some banks like Capital One Spark Business Savings Account and Bank of Internet a.k.a.
-Axos Bank does offer more than one option for Saving Accounts for Businesses.
+However, some banks like Capital One Spark Business Savings Account and Bank of Internet, a.k.a.
+Axos Bank, offer more than one option for Saving Accounts for Businesses.

-- BUSINESS SAVINGS ACCOUNT – This is a liquid and accessible version of savings account.
-Withdrawal can be made from the account for free at a certain number of times.
+- Business Savings Account: This is a liquid and accessible version of a savings account.
+Withdrawal can be made from the account for free a certain number of times.
 Interest can also be earned in the business savings account and this does not come with a predetermined term throughout which capital will have to be deposited in the bank.

-- BUSINESS MONEY MARKET – It offers 0.80% APY; an initial deposit of $1,000 along with average daily balance requirement of $5,000 is required.
+- Business Money Market: It offers 0.80% APY; an initial deposit of $1,000 along with an average daily balance requirement of $5,000 is required.

 - This bank offers only one type of Savings Account for Business known as Premier Money Management Account.
 The interest-bearing account is designed for those with high account balance and those that desire a high level of security.
 The interest rate will not be less than the 13-week U.S. Treasury Bill index rate, as published in the Wall Street Journal, is less than one-quarter of one percent (0.25%).